 #!/bin/bash DISPLAY=:0.0 XAUTHORITY=/home/pi/.Xauthority /usr/bin/feh -q -p -Z -F -R 60 -Y -D 15.0 /media/NASHDD1/test

-- Finally let’s have it start at boot.
-Now it is important that you have SSH enabled so you can access the PI remotely as you will lose access to the GUI/Screen.
+8. Finally, let’s have it start at boot.
+Now it is important that you have SSH enabled so you can access the Pi remotely as you will lose access to the GUI/Screen.
 So make sure you have done this before setting it to launch at boot up.

 sudo nano /etc/rc.local

-- If you ever need to kill the process as you want to be able to access the screen again enter the following line.
+11. If you ever need to kill the process as you may want to be able to access the desktop, simply enter the following line.

 sudo pkill feh

 You should now have your very own slideshow of pictures going.
 If you end up with any troubles, then double check all the steps and look for any errors.
-If you’re still having trouble drop a comment below!
+If you’re still having trouble, then be sure to seek help on our forums.

 I hope you have been able to get your Raspberry Pi photo frame working correctly.
-If you have a trouble, extension you would like to share or anything else then be sure to drop me a comment below.
+If you have any trouble or have an extension that you would like to share, then be sure to drop a comment on the forum.
 As always if you like my stuff be sure to follow Pi My Life Up on any major social network.